Sonoma Compost Company

 By the second year, soil loss was reduced by 78% to 98% in mulched vine rows versus the control vine rows, which received no mulch and had little cover.

-For details regarding this project and for an easy-to-use vineyard mulch calculator contact Will Bakx at willbakx@sonomacompost.com The calculator will allow you to determine the exact amount of mulch needed for a given block of vines based upon vine row spacing and the width and depth of the mulch band you wish to apply.
+For details regarding this project and for an easy-to-use vineyard mulch calculator contact us at office@sonomacompost.com The calculator will allow you to determine the exact amount of mulch needed for a given block of vines based upon vine row spacing and the width and depth of the mulch band you wish to apply.

 For more information: